ponylang/pony-tutorial/docs/types/classes.md

 ### Everything has to get set in a constructor

 Every constructor has to set every field in an object.
 If it doesn't, the compiler will give you an error.
-Since there is no `null` in Pony, we can't do what Java, C# and many other languages do and just assign either `null` or zero to every field before the constructor runs, and since we don't want random crashes, we don't leave fields undefined, like C or C++.
+Since there is no `null` in Pony, we can't do what Java, C# and many other languages do and just assign either `null` or zero to every field before the constructor runs, and since we don't want random crashes, we don't leave fields undefined (unlike C or C++).

 ### Field initialisers